LeidyGil/LeidyGil/README.md

 I am from Colombia, living around the world because I love traveling, sharing my knowledge and spend time learning and talking about different cultures.

 - 🔭 I’m currently working on Quality process/Assurance and as a QA Mentor
-- 🌱 I’m currently learning programming/automation and improving my technical skills.
+- 🌱 I’m currently learning about programming/automation and improving my technical skills.

 ## These are 5 terminal's commands